imksoo/mastodon-spam-detector/README.md

 # Mastodon Spam Detector

 This program monitors the public timeline of a Mastodon instance in real-time using the Mastodon API.
-It checks new posts against a set of predefined spam signatures and reports any detected spam to the instance administrators.
+It checks new posts against a set of predefined spam signatures, reports any detected spam to the instance administrators, and automatically suspends accounts associated with spam posts.

 ## Features

 - Real-time monitoring of Mastodon's public timeline.
 - Spam detection based on customizable signature files.
-- Automatic reporting of detected spam posts to administrators.
+- Automatic reporting of detected spam posts to administrators, with the option to automatically suspend spam accounts.
+- Interactive feedback with system bell and emojis for detected spam.
+- Immediate start-up confirmation with a console log message.

 ## Requirements

 - Node.js
 - Access to a Mastodon instance's API.
-- An access token with permission to read the public timeline and report statuses.
+- An access token with permission to read the public timeline, report statuses, and suspend accounts.

 ## Setup

 ### Install Dependencies

-First, make sure you have Node.js installed.
-Then run the following command in the project directory to install the required dependencies:
+Ensure Node.js is installed.
+Run the following command in the project directory to install dependencies:

 ```bash
 npm install